jackverstraate/alfred-email-generator/README.md

 # Alfred Email Generator

-A simple Alfred workflow to generate catch-all email addresses using your own domain.
+A simple Alfred workflow that generates catch-all email addresses for your own domain.

+It can be used with a dedicated domain configured in the workflow, or simply by typing the trigger keyword, a space, and the domain you want to use.